40. pyxc: Variadic Extern Functions

 Things Worth Knowing

 Variadic arguments are not type-checked.
-The fixed parameters are checked against the declared types at compile time.
-Anything past ... is your responsibility — the compiler passes whatever value you provide, unchanged, to the callee.
+Fixed parameters are checked at compile time.
+Anything past ... is your responsibility.

 You cannot implement a variadic function in pyxc. ... is only valid in extern def.
 There is no va_list, va_start, or va_arg in pyxc.
-If you need a variadic-style interface in pyxc code, write an overloaded wrapper or accept a fixed-size array.
+If you need a variadic-style interface, write an overloaded wrapper or accept a fixed-size array.

 What's Next

-Phase 5 is complete.
+Phase 5 is complete. pyxc now has the full K&R toolbox: signed and unsigned integer types, character literals, the complete set of operators, if/elif/else, switch, while, do/while, break, continue, assignment as expression, and direct C library interop via extern (including variadic functions).
 Chapter 41 begins Phase 6: module declarations and imports, giving pyxc programs a way to split across multiple files.

 Need Help?